-Cover Crop Establishment and Floor Management.
-This study assumes that a cover crop mixture of perennial species is initially planted in the orchard once every eight years.
-Planting begins by lightly disking the orchard floor to prepare a seedbed.
-Seed is then broadcast in the orchard with hand-held seeder, and covered by pulling a light implement (e.g., a chain or section of chain link fence) across the orchard floor.
+Cover Crop Planting and Floor Management.
+This study assumes that a cover crop mix of winter annual species is planted in the orchard each year.
+Planting begins in the fall by lightly disking the orchard once to prepare a seedbed.
+Cover crop seed is then broadcast with a hand-held seeder, and covered by pulling a light implement (e.g., a chain or section of chain link fence) across the orchard floor.
 The cover crop is irrigated after planting to insure adequate germination and good stand establishment.
 After this time, cover crop growth is dependent on fall and winter rains.
-It is further assumed that small amounts of additional seed are broadcast in the orchard each year to insure adequate cover crop growth.
-Costs associated with cover crop establishment are shown on Table 1 Cost Per Acre to Establish a Cover Crop - Operations and Table 2 Detail of Costs per Acre to Establish a Cover Crop - Inputs.
-The cover crop is also listed as an investment on Table 3 Costs per Acre - Operations, Table 4 Costs per Acre - Inputs and Table 6.
+Costs associated with planting are shown on Table 1 Costs Per Acre - Operations, Table 2 Detail of Costs Per Acre - Inputs, and Table 3 Monthly Cash Costs Per Acre.

-The cover crop is a mixture of white clover, birdsfoot trefoil, California native grasses and wildflowers.
-It is planted throughout the orchard at the rate of 50 pounds per planted acre, which represents a 100% seeding rate per acre.
+The cover crop is a mixture of bell beans, purple vetch and cereal rye, which is planted into strips in orchard middles at a rate of 60 pounds per planted acre.
+This represents 50% of the seeding rate per acre to account for space taken up by the tree rows.

-The cover crop is mechanically mown once in June and the clippings are left on the soil surface to minimize tillage operations.
+The cover crop is mechanically mowed once in June and the clippings are left on the soil surface to minimize tillage operations.
 After this time, vegetative growth is managed by mechanically mowing orchard middles again in August.
 Tree rows are hand weeded with weed string trimmers at the same time.

 Production Practices.
-Production practices for organic lemons are listed in Table 3.
+Production practices for organic Valencia oranges are listed in Table 1.
 This table shows the order in which the operations are performed, as well as the hours per acre required for each operation.
 Labor, contract, materials, and fuel and repair costs are also included in this table.
-Detailed input costs can be found in Table 4.
-In addition, the sequence of operations and monthly cash costs per acre for the crop are located in Table 5.
+Detailed input costs can be found in Table 2.
+In addition, the sequence of operations and monthly cash costs per acre for the crop are located in Table 3.

 Irrigation and Frost Protection.
 In this region the amount of water that is used to irrigate an orchard each year ranges from 1.3 to 3.0 acre-feet per acre, with 2.0 acre-feet per acre commonly applied.
 However, this amount is dependent on soil type and structure and rainfall and residual soil moisture.
-This study assumes that a total of 2.0 acre-feet of water is used to irrigate the lemon crop.
-No additional water is assumed to be used by the cover crop during the growing season.
-Also, no assumption is made with respect to effective rainfall.
+This study assumes that a total of 2.0 acre-feet of water is used to irrigate the orange crop.
+An additional two acre-inches of water is also used to irrigate the cover crop each year.
+No assumption is made with respect to effective rainfall.

-Costs for water vary greatly within this area and can significantly affect grower returns.
+Costs for water vary greatly within the area and can significantly affect grower returns.
 Water costs range from \$50 to \$400 per acre-foot depending upon whether an underground private well or a water company is used.
 Charges of \$190 per acre-foot for water are commonly incurred and are therefore used in this study.
 The irrigation system is a microsprinkler design with one sprinkler per tree.
 Labor costs include time to turn the system on and monitor irrigation lines and sprinklers for proper function.
 The orchard is irrigated from April through November.
-In drought years the irrigation period may need to be extended.
+In drought years, the irrigation period may need to be extended.